Rintarooo/PSPNet/README.md

 python config.py (-h)
 ```

-you would see the pickle file in "Pkl" dir.
+you will see the pickle file in `Pkl` dir.
 now you can start training the model.

 ```